It’s important to know when do old £20 notes expire as the Bank of England’s withdrawal date falls this year.

 What’s different about the new polymer note?

-The polymer material, along with making the note waterproof and much harder to rip, also ensures that the printed lines and colours on the note stay sharp and without smudges or blurred lines.
+The polymer material also makes the note waterproof and much harder to rip.
+And it also ensures that the printed lines and colours on the note stay sharp without smudges or blurred lines.